Estimated reading time: 7 minutes

 We have learned so much about budgets and shopping that I hope to encourage people to invest more time in learning how to save money on groceries.

-With the prices of groceries slated to go up this year, many of you have told me that it’s time to buckle down and get serious with your grocery budget.
+With the prices of groceries slated to go up this year, many of you have told me it’s time to buckle down and get serious with your grocery budget.

 I don’t blame you one bit.